220.127.116.11 Parameters Initialization using LabTalk in NLFit

-- Go to the Parameters tab, see that the initial parameter for T is 5106, which is calculated from the experimental temperature.
-This indicates the parameter initialization script is successfully called.
+- Go to the Parameters tab.
+The value of parameter T is 5106, which indicates the parameter initialization script is successfully called.

 - Go to the Code tab and select the Parameter Init section, there you could double check the parameter initialization script by clicking the button.

 - Click OK to close the attention box, and click Fit to carry out the fit.